ED: Special Education (EDSE)

 3 credits (1+0+8)

 Field-based experiences in diverse school settings and affiliated programs designing and implementing instruction for individuals with exceptional learning needs under the guidance of experienced special educators and university faculty.
+This course may be stacked with EDSE S694.

 Prerequisite: Departmental approval.